sdiehl/wiwinwlh/tutorial.md

 instance search over all available instances defined for the given typeclass associated with the method.
 This instance search is quite similar to backward chaining in logic programming languages.
-The search is performed during compilation after all types in all modules are known as is performed *globally* across all modules and all packages available to be linked.
+The search is performed during compilation after all types in all modules are known and is performed *globally* across all modules and all packages available to be linked.
 The instance search can either result in no instances, a single instance or multiple instances which satisfy the conditions of the call site.

 Orphan Instances
 ----------------

+TODO START HERE

 Normally typeclass definitions are restricted to be defined in one of two
 places: